arodebaugh/solarsocietyproject/README.md

 4. Run `gatsby build` inside the main directory.
 The website will generate in /public move those files wherever your site will be hosted.
 5. OPTIONAL To run a live updating test at any time run `gatsby develop` inside the main directory.

 More detailed tutorial (ignore the part where you generate a new project): https://www.gatsbyjs.com/docs/tutorial/part-zero/

 Official Gatsby deploy guide: https://www.gatsbyjs.com/docs/deploying-and-hosting/

+## Pages

+### Index

+Located: src/components/index.js

+### 404

+Located: src/components/404.js

 ## Components